aspose-pdf-cloud/aspose-pdf-for-aws-sdk/README.md

 3. **Download the Converted File:** Once the file processed, download the converted file using a GET request with the folder name received in the upload response.

+### Using Swagger UI

+Swagger UI is a powerful tool for interacting with RESTful APIs.
+It provides a user-friendly interface that allows you to visualize and test the endpoints of your API without writing any additional code.
+This guide will walk you through the basics of using Swagger UI to understand and interact with a Aspose.PDF for AWS from browser.

+Swagger UI is an open-source tool that allows you to interact with API through a web interface.
+Swagger UI can be accessed in several ways:

+Aspose.PDF APIs provide a Swagger UI interface that you can access through a URL.

+**Accessing Swagger UI**
+Let's assume you have deployed Aspose.PDF for AWS container running at `http://127.0.0.1`.
+The Swagger UI for this API can be accessible at `http://127.0.0.1/swagger`.

+When you open Swagger UI, you will see several sections:
+- **Header:** Contains the API title, description, and version information.
+- **Servers:** Lists the base URLs where the API is available.
+- **Paths:** Shows the available endpoints (also called paths) of the API.
+- **Schemas:** Defines the data models used by the API.

+> __Exploring Endpoints__

+Each endpoint is represented by a section that shows:
+- **HTTP Method:** The type of request (GET, POST, PUT, DELETE, etc.).
+- **Endpoint URL:** The path of the endpoint.
+- **Description:** A brief explanation of what the endpoint does.
+- **Parameters:** The inputs required for the request (query parameters, path parameters, headers, body, etc.).
+- **Responses:** The possible responses from the API, including status codes and example responses.

+**Example: Exploring an Endpoint**

+Let's explore a `POST /pdf/webapi/searchable` endpoint:
+1. Locate the `GET /pdf/webapi/searchable` endpoint in the Paths section.
+2. Click on the endpoint to expand it.
+3. You will see the description, parameters (if any), and responses for this endpoint.

+Swagger UI allows you to make requests directly from the interface:
+1. Expand the endpoint you want to test.
+2. Fill in any required parameters or request body fields.
+3. Add files to process with form data
+4. Click the "Try it out" button.
+5. Click the "Execute" button to send the request.

+> __Viewing Response__

+After you execute a request, you will see the response from the server, including:
+- **Status Code:** Indicates the result of the request (e.g., 200 for success, 404 for not found).
+- **Response Body:** The data returned by the server in JSON format.
+- **Headers:** Metadata about the response.

+**Example: Testing a `POST /pdf/webapi/searchable` Endpoint**

+1. Locate and expand the `POST /pdf/webapi/searchable` endpoint.
+2. Click the "Try it out" button.
+3. Fill in the parameters language 'eng'.
+4. Add scanned pdf document to files in request body.
+5. Click the "Execute" button.
+6. View the response to see if the user was successfully created.

+**Example: Testing a `POST /pdf/webapi/searchable` Endpoint**

+1. Locate and expand the `POST /pdf/webapi/searchable` endpoint.
+2. Click the "Try it out" button.
+3. Fill in the parameter language "eng".
+4. Add scanned pdf document to files in request body.
+5. Click the "Execute" button.
+6. View the response to see if the processing was successfully created.
+7. In the response body JSON find "folderName", for example "8550017d-6bba-428e-b641-25d8aeb16372"

+**Testing a `GET /pdf/webapi/status` processing status**

+1. Locate and expand the `GET /pdf/webapi/status/{0}` endpoint.
+2. Click the "Try it out" button.
+3. Fill in the parameter id with folder name "8550017d-6bba-428e-b641-25d8aeb16372".
+4. Click the "Execute" button.
+5. View the response to see if the processing was successfully finished "statusCode": 200.
+7. In the response body JSON find  "fileName": "Searchable_test.pdf"

+**Download a `GET /pdf/webapi/download/{0}` processed document**

+1. Locate and expand the `GET /pdf/webapi/status` endpoint.
+2. Click the "Try it out" button.
+3. Fill in the parameter id with folder name "8550017d-6bba-428e-b641-25d8aeb16372".
+4. Fill in the parameter file with processed file name "Searchable_test.pdf"
+5. Click the "Execute" button.
+6. View the response link to download and Click to save the file.

+Swagger UI is a valuable tool for anyone working with RESTful APIs.
+It simplifies the process of exploring, understanding, and testing your API endpoints.
+By following this guide, you should be able to effectively use Swagger UI to interact with your API and enhance your development workflow.

 ### Conversion PDF to DOCX example

 By following these steps, you can successfully send, monitor, and retrieve converted files using the Aspose.PDF API for AWS